 A gunslinging quarterback with an unmatched ironman streak, he redefined toughness and excitement in the NFL for two decades.

-Brett Favre's career is the stuff of American football folklore, a tale of rural Mississippi grit, spectacular throws, and pure durability.
-Drafted by the Atlanta Falcons in 1991 and quickly traded to the Green Bay Packers, he became the heart of a franchise revived, leading them to a Super Bowl XXXI victory.
-His playing style was a thrilling, sometimes maddening, blend of improvisation and cannon-like arm strength, earning him three consecutive MVP awards in the mid-90s.
-Favre's most staggering record is his 321 consecutive starts (including playoffs), a testament to a pain threshold that became legendary.
-His career had dramatic late chapters, including a tearful retirement and subsequent un-retirements that led him to play for the New York Jets and, most notably, the Minnesota Vikings, where he nearly reached another Super Bowl.
-His legacy is complex, marked by on-field heroics, personal struggles, and an undeniable, lasting impact on the quarterback position.
+Brett Favre led the Green Bay Packers to a Super Bowl XXXI victory and won three consecutive MVP awards in the mid-90s.
+Born in 1969, he was drafted by the Atlanta Falcons in 1991 and quickly traded to the Packers, becoming the heart of a franchise revived.
+His playing style blended improvisation with cannon-like arm strength.
+His most staggering record is 321 consecutive starts including playoffs, a testament to his pain threshold.
+Later chapters included a tearful retirement, un-retirements, and playing for the New York Jets and Minnesota Vikings, where he nearly reached another Super Bowl.
+His career is marked by on-field heroics, personal struggles, and an undeniable impact on the quarterback position.

 1965–1980